Perry's Victory and International Peace Memorial: Administrative history

-Established as Perry's Victory and International Peace Memorial National Monument by President Franklin D. Roosevelt on June 2, 1936 (Proclamation No. 2182); redesignated a National Memorial and renamed on October 26, 1972.
+Established as Perry's Victory and International Peace Memorial National Monument by President Franklin D. Roosevelt on June 2, 1936 (Proclamation No. 2182), the monument was redesignated as a National Memorial and renamed on October 26, 1972.
 As with all historic areas administered by the National Park Service, the memorial was listed on the National Register of Historic Places on October 15, 1966; the listing's boundaries were increased in 2015.

-2013 US quarter coin
+In 2002, $2.4 million was spent on a new visitor center.
+The memorial is visited by 200,000 people each year.

+The memorial had been closed for most of the summer of 2006 after a 500-pound (230 kg) piece of granite broke off the southeast face of the observation deck, falling 315 ft and leaving a crater in the plaza in June.
+No one was injured.
+Following a structural assessment that deemed it safe for visitors, the memorial reopened on August 26, 2006, with a fence surrounding it.
+The monument closed on September 30, 2009, for repairs, and reopened on July 12, 2012.

-Perry's Victory and International Peace Memorial was selected to represent Ohio in the multi-year America the Beautiful Quarters series, honoring a national site from every US state, district, or territory.
+Perry's Victory and International Peace Memorial was selected to represent Ohio in the multi-year America the Beautiful quarters series, honoring a national site from every US state, district, or territory.
 Its design shows Oliver Hazard Perry on the coin's reverse, depicting the site's statue of Perry with the International Peace Memorial in the distance.
 The design was selected from eleven proposals.

-Structural concerns

-The Memorial had been closed for most of the summer of 2006 after a 500-pound (230 kg) piece of granite broke off the southeast face of the observation deck, falling 315 ft and leaving a crater in the plaza in June.
-No one was injured.
-Following a structural assessment that deemed it safe for visitors, the memorial reopened on August 26, 2006, with a fence surrounding it.

-The monument closed on September 30, 2009 for repairs, and reopened on July 12, 2012.

 The monument was closed once again for the summer of 2017 for repairs and cleaning.

 The aging sea wall surrounding the monument was rebuilt between 2022–2024.
 The restoration work contract was valued at $24,964,290.

-Interactions with the Boy Scouts of America

-Annually, the monument site hosts a large Boy Scout camporee hosted by Troop 360 from Port Clinton, Ohio.
+Annually, the monument site hosts a large Boy Scouts of America camporee hosted by Troop 360 from Port Clinton, Ohio.
 This camporee attracts a large number of scout troops that camp by the monument grounds.
 This event, however, is highly susceptible to weather conditions, and has not been held due to flooding concerns.